World leaders head to London for Queen Elizabeth II funeral

 Andrew, the third of the queen’s four children, has been relieved of official royal duties and stripped of his honorary military titles over his friendship with the late sex offender Jeffrey Epstein.

-After queen’s four children — Charles, Princess Anne, Prince Andrew and Prince Edward — held a vigil around her coffin on Friday, on Saturday it was the grandchildren’s turn.
+After queen’s four children — Charles, Princess Anne, Andrew and Prince Edward — held a vigil Friday around her coffin, on Saturday night it was the grandchildren’s turn.

-William and Prince Harry, Charles’ sons, were joined by Princess Anne’s children, Zara Tindall and Peter Philips; Prince Andrew’s daughters, Princess Beatrice and Princess Eugenie; and the two children of Prince Edward — Lady Louise Windsor and James, Viscount Severn.
+William and Prince Harry, Charles’ sons, were joined by Anne’s children, Zara Tindall and Peter Philips; Andrew’s daughters, Princess Beatrice and Princess Eugenie; and Edward’s two children — Lady Louise Windsor and James, Viscount Severn.

 William stood with his head bowed at the head of the coffin and Harry at the foot.
 Both princes, who are military veterans, were in uniform.
 The crowd kept slowly, silently filing past.

-Before the vigil, Princesses Beatrice and Eugenie issued a statement praising their “beloved grannie.”
+Before the vigil, Beatrice and Eugenie issued a statement praising their “beloved grannie.”

 “We, like many, thought you’d be here forever.
 And we all miss you terribly.
 You were our matriarch, our guide, our loving hand on our backs leading us through this world.
 You taught us so much and we will cherish those lessons and memories forever,” the sisters wrote.

-The silence in Westminster Hall was briefly broken Friday when a man lunged at the coffin.
-London police said Sunday that a 28-year-old London man, Muhammad Khan, has been charged with behavior intended to “cause alarm, harassment or distress.”
+The silence in Westminster Hall was broken briefly Friday when a man lunged at the coffin.
+London police said Sunday that 28-year-old Muhammad Khan of London has been charged with behavior intended to “cause alarm, harassment or distress.”
 He will appear in court on Monday.

 After the service Monday at the abbey, the late queen’s coffin will be transported through the historic heart of London on the state gun carriage.
-It will then be taken in a hearse to Windsor, where the queen will be interred alongside her late husband, Prince Philip, who died last year.
+It will then be taken in a hearse to Windsor, where the queen will be interred alongside her late husband, Prince Philip, who died last year at 99.

 Follow AP coverage of Queen Elizabeth II at https://apnews.com/hub/queen-elizabeth-ii